And it's Walter Williams sitting in for Rush, in case you just joined us, Rush is ill.

 I always hear people talking about how things are so wonderful there.

-They tax people really high, but they provide a lot of services, health care and a lot of other things.
+They tax people really high, but they provide a lot of services, health care, and a lot of other things.

 What is the truth about that?

-And what explain the reasons for that?
+And explain the reasons for that.

-That is surely we need government.
+That is, surely we need government.

 We need government to do some limited things.

-Uh the government sort of be uh fighting uh people engaged in fraud, but government should have no right to interfere with peaceable voluntary exchange.
+But government should have no right to interfere with peaceable voluntary exchange.

 They have much more government.

-Is there a system reducing the standard of living there like it has in obviously some of the socialists and communist countries are poor as can be.
+Is our system reducing the standard of living there like it has in obviously some of the socialist and communist countries?

-We have dear friends in Sweden, uh uh a young lady that I went to uh UCLA with, we both uh we both got our doctorate degrees from there.
+We have dear friends in Sweden, a young lady that I went to UCLA with.

-And when she visits us and you know comes to the United States, uh you know the kind of things that she's sending back home, she's sending back home towels and sweaters.
+And when she visits us and comes to the United States, the kind of things that she's sending back home, she's sending back home towels and sweaters.

-You don't find that in in uh Sweden, even though Sweden is a relatively uh wealthy country, you just don't find the kind of variety and the standard of living that we have here.
+You just don't find the kind of variety and the standard of living that we have here.

-Matter of fact, I've often said that if I were an unborn spirit, and God said, Williams, I condemn you to a life of poverty, but I will allow you to choose the country that you want to be poor in.
+Matter of fact, I've often said that if I were an unborn spirit and God said, Williams, I condemn you to a life of poverty, but I will allow you to choose the country that you want to be poor in.

 I would say the United States of America.

-That is our poor people are the most well off poor in the world.
+That is, our poor people are the most well-off poor in the world.

 Welcome to the show.